enactjs/cli/docs/building-apps.md

   webos-meta/
 ```

-## Turn off animations

-For low-performant devices, Enact CLI provides `--no-animation` option to remove animations and graphical effects such as shadow.
-Animation will be turned off with this build options, without modifying the app code.
+## Build without Effects

+To accommodate devices with lower performance, the Enact CLI offers the `--no-animation` option.
+This option disables animations and graphical effects, including shadows.
+When activated, it sets the `ENACT_PACK_NO_ANIMATION` environment variable.
+This variable allows UI libraries like Sandstone to conditionally disable effects.
+Additionally, you can leverage this variable in your application to achieve the same outcome.
+Thus, you can develop an app devoid of these effects and do so without modifying your codebase.

 ## Caching